Guardsquare/proguard-assembler/README.md

 ## Building

-If you've downloaded the source code, you can build it in a number of ways:
+If you've downloaded the source code, you can build it with Gradle:

-- build.gradle : a Gradle build file for all platforms

-        gradle clean assemble
+    ./gradlew clean assemble

-- pom.xml: a Maven POM for all platforms

-        mvn clean package

-- build.sh: a simple and fast shell script for GNU/Linux

-        ./build.sh

-Once built, you can [run the assembler and disassembler](index.md) with the scripts in the `bin` directory.
+Once built, you can [run the assembler and disassembler](index.md) with the script `bin/assembler.sh` or `bin/assembler.bat`.

 ## Contributing